Rare Gouvernail: DoubleSigned Diamonds & Rubys Helm, Wittnauer

 Longines Diamonds & Rubys Helm: DoubleSigned Gouvernail-PocketWatch, Platinum

 WHY WE LOVE IT?
 Is it the earliest "The Helm"?
-Well, Cartier started to make its classic (Helm / Ronde Squelette / Timone / Gouvernail -- you name it) in the late 1930s -- approx 4y later than this 1935-made -- and so besides being a beautiful and interesting pocketwatch it is a historical & spicy one on top: the model for the Cartier-Helm?
+Well, Cartier started to make its classic (Helm / Ronde Squelette / Timone / Gouvernail -- you name it) in the late 1930s -- approx 4y later than this 1935-made -- and so besides being a beautiful and interesting pocketwatch it is a historical & spicy one on top: the blueprint and model for the Cartier-Helm?
+Besides that historical relevance it is a beautiful and iconic pocketwatch and an important horological artefact: doublesigned by the relevant US-jeweler "Bailey Banks & Biddle", Philadelphia.

 We all know the so popular Cartier Helm / Gouvernail / Timone with the first examples appearing at the end of the 1930s and most in the 1950s and 1960s.
 Such a unique Cartier-desing, right?
 Maybe not.
 The Cartier-pocketwatch (platinum, super-rare) on the last photo on the left was made in 1955, for example.
 Beautiful, yes.
 But this Longines-timepiece is very similar, also made of platinum and was made in 1935 according to the included Excerpt of the Longines-Archive: diamonds, rubys and pure Art Deco.
 And there are even more similarities: they both share the same dimensions, the same dial (a railroad-minutetrack) and more often than not the exact same hands. #SameOrDifferent?
 Amazing & Surprising.